 If the UE Radio Capability for Paging IE is included in the PAGING message, the eNB may use it to apply specific paging schemes.

-If the Assistance Data for Recommended Cells IE is included in the Assistance Data for Paging IE it may be used, together with the Paging Attempt Information IE if also present according to TS 36.300 [14].
+If the Assistance Data for Recommended Cells IE is included in the Assistance Data for Paging IE it may be used, together with the Paging Attempt Information IE if also present according to MFA TS 36.300 [14].

-If the Assistance Data for CE capable UEs IE is included in the Assistance Data for Paging IE, it may be used for paging the indicated CE capable UE, together with the Paging Attempt Information IE according to TS 36.300 [14].
+If the Assistance Data for CE capable UEs IE is included in the Assistance Data for Paging IE, it may be used for paging the indicated CE capable UE, together with the Paging Attempt Information IE according to MFA TS 36.300 [14].

-If the Next Paging Area Scope IE is included in the Paging Attempt Information IE it may be used for paging the UE according to TS 36.300 [14].
+If the Next Paging Area Scope IE is included in the Paging Attempt Information IE it may be used for paging the UE according to MFA TS 36.300 [14].

-If the Paging eDRX Information IE is included in the PAGING message, the eNB shall, if supported, use it according to TS 36.304 [20].
-If the Paging Time Window IE is included in the Paging eDRX Information IE, the eNB shall take this information into account to determine the UE’s paging occasion according to TS 36.304 [20].
+If the Paging eDRX Information IE is included in the PAGING message, the eNB shall, if supported, use it according to MFA TS 36.304 [20].
+If the Paging Time Window IE is included in the Paging eDRX Information IE, the eNB shall take this information into account to determine the UE’s paging occasion according to MFA TS 36.304 [20].
 The eNB should take into account the reception time of the PAGING message on the S1-MME interface to determine when to page the UE.

-If the Extended UE Identity Index Value IE is included in the PAGING message, the eNB shall, if supported, use it to identify the paging resources to be used according to TS 36.304 [20].
+If the Extended UE Identity Index Value IE is included in the PAGING message, the eNB shall, if supported, use it to identify the paging resources to be used according to MFA TS 36.304 [20].

-If the NB-IoT Paging eDRX Information IE is included in the PAGING message, the eNB shall, if supported, use it according to TS 36.304 [20].
-If the NB-IoT Paging Time Window IE is included in the NB-IoT Paging eDRX Information IE, the eNB shall take this information into account to determine the UE’s paging occasion according to TS 36.304 [20].
+If the NB-IoT Paging eDRX Information IE is included in the PAGING message, the eNB shall, if supported, use it according to MFA TS 36.304 [20].
+If the NB-IoT Paging Time Window IE is included in the NB-IoT Paging eDRX Information IE, the eNB shall take this information into account to determine the UE’s paging occasion according to MFA TS 36.304 [20].
 The eNB should take into account the reception time of the PAGING message on the S1-MME interface to determine when to page the UE.

-If the NB-IoT UE Identity Index Value IE is included in the PAGING message, the eNB shall, if supported, use it to identify the paging resources to be used according to TS 36.304 [20].
+If the NB-IoT UE Identity Index Value IE is included in the PAGING message, the eNB shall, if supported, use it to identify the paging resources to be used according to MFA TS 36.304 [20].

 8.5.3 Unsuccessful Operation